cloudcodger/proxmox_client/README.md

 # Roles

+## `cloudcodger.proxmox_client.add_guest_host`

+Called on `localhost` to look up PVE Guest machines (CTs and VMs), get the IP address for them and add the host to the Ansible inventory.
+For VMs, this currently requires that the system have the QEMU Guest Agent installed and enabled.

+VMs require the QEMU Guest Agent.

 ## `cloudcodger.proxmox_client.cloud_init`

 Called on `localhost` to create a set of Proxmox KVM virtual machines using the [Cloud-Init Support](https://pve.proxmox.com/wiki/Cloud-Init_Support) provided in Proxmox.